projectriff/riff/riff-cli/docs/riff_init_go.md

 ### Options

 ```
-      --handler string   the name of the function handler (Exported go symbol)
+      --handler string   the name of the function handler (name of Exported go function)
   -h, --help             help for go
 ```